Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/04/migrating-existing-tests-to-approvaltests.md

 }
 ```

 The gold copy is stored in a simple text file, so you can commit it to source control and track the versions just like your source code.
-You’ll see it if you enable all files in the solution explorer and can add it to the solution.
+You'll see it if you enable all files in the solution explorer and can add it to the solution.
 The file is named to match the test it belongs to.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/04/gold-copy-test-file.png" alt="Gold Copy Text File" loading="lazy"}
 :::